Updated on: 11/15/2019

 What happens to Maier now?
 He didn't drink before his volunteer duties, but he did take prescription medication he wasn't familiar with and endanger the lives of 11 people.
 How will his case be handled in court?
 After all, the seniors who were endangered by Maier claimed that the other times he had driven them he had been just fine.

-Every year the number of deaths directly attributable to alcohol-related DUIs has decreased, but as that source for impairment shrinks, the threat from prescription drugs grow.
+Every year the number of deaths directly attributable to alcohol-involved accidents has decreased, but as that source for impairment shrinks, the threat from prescription drugs grow.
 The real threat comes from the shadow of confusion about what constitutes "under the influence" from medicine prescribed by a physician.
 Where's the balance of private benefit and public protection?
 As Maier's case proceeds the law will weigh these various factors.

 At least everyone on the trip got home safely, even if the seniors didn't get to go to the Tulip Festival.